gumroad/shortest/README.md

 ### Examples

 You can find example tests in `examples/` directory.
-To run examples, you can use `npx shortest examples/github`
+To run examples, you can use `pnpm shortest examples/github`

 And you're done!